Avoiding Temple Blindness: Tips for Latter-day Saints on Appreciating the Ancient Aspects of the LDS Temple

 Much more can be said about temple themes in the Book of Moses.
 There is an entire book on the subject, Jeffrey Bradshaw’s Temples Themes in the Book of Moses.
 Highly recommended reading (see George L. Mitton’s review at Mormon Interpreter).

-The Book of Abraham, published 1835, contains related temple themes.
+The Book of Abraham, translated in 1835 but not officially published until 1842, contains related temple themes.
 Abraham desires priesthood blessings.
 He is rescued from a human sacrifice and encounters God, and later has God appear to him (2: 6).
 In this second encounter God offers the Abrahamic covenant (2:8-11).
 He appears another time (2:19) and makes further promises.
-God reveals to Abraham details of the creation via preserved records from the fathers (1: 31) and also via vision aided by the Urm and Thummim (3:1-2), and he also shares the story of the Creation and also of the premortal existence.
+God reveals to Abraham details of the creation via preserved records from the fathers (1: 31) and also via vision aided by the Urim and Thummim (3:1-2), and he also shares the story of the Creation and also of the premortal existence.
+In Facsimile 2, Joseph’s comments regarding some of the figures make mention of concepts such as “Key-words of the Priesthood” revealed to Adam in the Garden of Eden (see comments on Fig. 3 and 7), an interpretation published at about the same time Joseph was initiated in Masonry but which he had already made no later than May 1841 when he discussed that concept and Facs.
+2 with a non-LDS visitor, William I. Appleby, as recorded in his journal entry of May 5, 1841 (see discussion by Matthew Brown).
+In Fac.
+2, Fig. 8’s comment refers to hidden teachings to be found in the Holy Temple of God.

 The Doctrine and Covenants, the compilation of canonized revelations primarily received by Joseph Smith, also contains language that anticipates some of the important elements of the Endowment and the Nauvoo Temple.
 Section 84:19-25 given in 1832 says the Melchizedek priesthood holds “the key of the mysteries of the kingdom, even the key of the knowledge of God” (v.
 19) and then explains that in the ordinances of the priesthood “the power of godliness is manifest … [f]or without this, no man can see the face of God, even the Father, and live” (vv.
 20-22).
 Verses 23-24 then explain that Moses was seeking to bring Israel into the presence of God and into his rest.
 This is the fundamental theme of the temple, to prepare people to enter into God’s presence.
 It is also a key purpose of the original Jewish temple, according to the recent scholarship of Margaret Barker.